Last Updated on

 Taking Public Transportation

 Thailand has a variety of transportation (I list 20 ways here) so don’t stress it.
-Take a taxi (I am always cautious of taxis) to Bangkok’s Southern Bus Terminal (it’s outside the city center), where you’ll catch bus #78.
+Take a taxi (although avoid the Bangkok taxi scams! ) to Bangkok’s Southern Bus Terminal (it’s outside the city center), where you’ll catch bus #78.
 Another pickup point is on the street level of Siam Square (there’s a tourism kiosk on the opposite side of the street).

 Those wanting to book in advance, I recommend 12GoAsia (below).
 I’ve used them before and they’re great for advance booking and scheduling.
 Although it is always ideal to buy your tickets in person.
 The bus starts running around 6 am and runs approximately every 30-40 minutes.
 The bus will drop you around 1km from the market in a non-descript area and you’ll need to catch a taxi or motorbike taxi who tried to charge me 100 baht, when it wasn’t far.
 When you get to the floating market, you’ll need to negotiate the cost of your boat ride.